grame-cncm/faustdoc/mkdocs/docs/manual/tools.md

    -jack :      generates a JACK API
    -portaudio : generates a PortAudio API
    -rtaudio :   generates an RTAudio API
-   -of :        generates an openFrameworks API
+   -of :        generates an OpenFrameworks API
    -juce :      generates a JUCE API
    -dummy :     generates a dummy audio API